 The project/thesis advisor is appointed when a student is admitted to the TESOL MA program.
 The advisor can also later serve as chair of the project/thesis committee for the MA student.
 The chair can assist the student in selecting other faculty members who could serve as committee members.

 - Completed thesis or project and successful defense.

 - Competency in one language other than English at the 200 level.
 This requirement may be fulfilled while taking program coursework; but those language credits do NOT count toward the total credits needed for the program.

 The MA degree in TESOL at Brigham Young University requires successful completion of 37 credit hours which consist of:

-- Project, 3 hours of project credit (Ling 698R) plus 3 hours of related internship credit (Ling 688R).
-The student who selects the Project option must also specialize in a related area (see Specialization below)
+- Project: 3 hours of project credit (Ling 698R) plus 3 hours of related internship credit (Ling 688R).
+The student who selects the Project option must also specialize in a related area (see Specializations below)

-- All students must take at least one of the teaching skills classes (670 or 671)
+- Electives: 9 hours of elective credits from among the options below.
+All students must take at least one of the teaching skills classes (670 or 671).